Tanz0rz/haxe-fmod/README.md

 lime test mac
 ```

-## <a name="using-a-different-fmod-version"></a>Using a Different FMOD Version
+## <a name="selecting-an-fmod-engine-version"></a>Selecting an FMOD Engine Version

+The officially supported FMOD Engine version is 2.03.12.
+Other versions **may work fine**, but I have not tested them.

-The pre-built HashLink binaries (hdlls) ship for FMOD 2.03.12.
-If you need a different FMOD version for HashLink builds, you can compile the hdll from source against your SDK:
+Importantly, this library comes pre-bundled with HashLink binaries (hdlls) for FMOD Engine version 2.03.12.

+If you use a different FMOD Engine version and want HashLink builds, you **must** compile the hdll for your platform from source against your installed version of the FMOD Engine:

 ```bash
 # 1. Set FMOD_SDK to your version